Bergen County Criminal Defense Attorney Serving Clients Throughout New Jersey

 In some circumstances, yes, the police can conduct a warrantless search in Bergen County.
 However, there are a variety of potential issues with warrantless searches, and, if the police violated your Fourth Amendment rights, you may be able to have key evidence suppressed from your case.

-Q: How much does it cost to hire a criminal defense attorney?
+Q: How much does it cost to hire a criminal defense attorney in New Jersey?

 While you will need to pay your attorney’s legal fees, the costs of mounting a successful defense will almost always pale in comparison to the consequences of facing a conviction without legal representation.
 During your free initial consultation, we will be happy to discuss the potential costs involved in engaging our firm as well as the risks involved in going to court unrepresented.